 177 is an esthetic number in base 15, because in such base its adjacent digits differ by 1.

-It is a semiprime because it is the product of two primes, and also an emirpimes, since its reverse is a distinct semiprime: 771 = 3 ⋅257.
+It is a semiprime because it is the product of two primes, and also a Blum integer, because the two primes are equal to 3 mod 4, and also an emirpimes, since its reverse is a distinct semiprime: 771 = 3 ⋅257.

 It is a cyclic number.

 It is a Leyland number of the form 72 + 27.

 177 is an idoneal number.